Crafting an Integrated Rule of Life

 There are also several recent publications that have served as an introduction to various spiritual practices and disciplines including those that have evolved out of monasticism.
 These books are also of great value to help Urban Monks create or revise a rule of life.
 Spiritual Disciplines Handbook: Practices that Transform Us describes over 50 spiritual practices and disciplines and related reflection questions for each one that helps the reader put them into practice.
 Sacred Rhythms: Arranging our Lives for Spiritual Transformation also serves as a good introduction to various spiritual practices as well.
 Both books encourage readers to rearrange their lives in order to find the time to make the spiritual practices and disciplines part of their everyday life.

 IV.
-Maturing a Loving Public Relationship with God and Others
+Cultivating a Loving Public Relationship with God and Others

 Maturing a loving public relationship with God and others involves publicly engaging your spirituality by integrating your personally chosen spiritual principles and personally chosen spiritual practices into your efforts to help with solutions for social struggles, which should be the core of your integrated Rule of Life.